BOI Reporting: Corporate Transparency Act Update

-The Corporate Transparency Act (CTA) is changing the way businesses handle beneficial ownership reporting.
-The end of the first reporting deadline is January 1, 2025 (applicable to businesses formed before January 1, 2024).
+The CTA is changing the way businesses handle beneficial ownership reporting.
+The first reporting deadline is now January 13, 2025 (applicable to businesses formed before January 1, 2024).
 By that time, property management business owners should be ready to go.

 If you’d like to get started filing right away, you can use the BOI E-Filing System or check out these FinCEN small business resources.